macewansce/pcom-0160-capstone-wiki/Application-Overview/Application-Items.md

    ![read-item-list](/.attachments/todo-user-can-view-a-list-of-todo-items.png)

-   Figure 2 - A user can view a list of todo items
+   *Figure 3 - A user can view a list of todo items*

 The todo item management area should display a list of todo items for the current user.